 Edwin gives formerly incarcerated adults a foundation in the hospitality industry while providing a support network necessary their long-term success.
 Our mission three-fold: is to teach a skilled and in-demand trade in the culinary arts, empower willing minds through passion for the hospitality industry, and prepare students for a successful transition home.

-Doan Creek runners and families collect litter from the Doan Brook Gorge helping with the environment and improving their community.
+Doan Creek runners and families collect litter from the Doan Brook Watershed helping with the environment and improving their community

 July 21 and Aug 18